suubh/Machine-Learning-in-Python/README.md

-# Machine Learning with Python
+# Machine Learning in Python
 This repository contains Machine Learning Projects in Python programming language.
 All the projects are done on Jupyter Notebooks.